Vietnam at a Glance

 The Vietnamese economy is slowly but surely on the upswing.

-Vietnam saw a lot of economic turmoil in the second half of the last century.
+The country saw a lot of economic turmoil in the second half of the last century.
 The US-Vietnam war and the US trade embargo have left their traces.
 But the inefficient centrally planned economy is also partly to blame for the country’s economic weaknesses.

-Working in Vietnam: Vietnam’s Business World
+Vietnam’s Business World

 Status is an important aspect in Vietnam’s business world and society.
 You achieve a certain status not through age alone but also through education when working in Vietnam.
 Simultaneously, Vietnam’s business world is dominated by men.
-Women working in Vietnam traditionally occupy lower-status jobs.
+Women traditionally occupy lower-status jobs.
 In companies with an international staff, men are, however, accustomed to working side by side with women and see them as equals.

 Many people working in Vietnam do so in one of the manufacturing industries like machine building, food processing or garment and shoe production.
 Shoes and clothes are also among the most common export products, aside from marine products, electronics, crude oil, rice and machinery.
 Vietnam’s economy still relies largely on the export of goods.

 In 2011, the country reached one of the highest inflation rates, pushing the government to shift its economic focus to steadying Vietnam’s economy.
 As the country continues to face severe challenges, Vietnam’s government has implemented new reforms in early 2012 which focus on state-owned enterprises, public investment, and the banking sector.
 So far, this has hardly resulted in any positive changes.

 To begin working in Vietnam, you need to acquire a work permit.
-You need to have a work contract and an employer in Vietnam who is willing to arrange the details for you.
+You need to have a work contract and an employer who is willing to arrange the details for you.
 They will apply to the local Department of Labor, War Invalid & Social Affairs in their city in Vietnam.
 The documents you have to provide are as follows:

 - An application for the issuance of a work permit